 To learn how it works setup it up in the shader workspace to see how the texture behaves as you change the values in real time.

-In case I am still not happy with the mapping.
-Maybe I need different rotation and scaling independent of the projection angle for instance.
-Then I will go back and walk through the appropriate UV Mapping workflow.
+In case I am still not happy with the mapping. or instance I may need a different rotation or scaling independent of the projection angle for instance.
+Then fall back on a UV Mapping workflow.

 I hope you found this useful and I would like to encourage you to share this on your social media channels as well as commenting if you have any questions or feedback.
-It really helps out a lot.
-It motivates me and also helps others.
+It really helps a lot.

 Thanks for your time